 Closed: Open Daily

 Kingemon was founded to be the face of Osaka’s shoyu ramen.
-Kansai is already well regarded by the nation’s ramen fans, and this chain has become one of Osaka’s finest.
+Kansai is already well regarded by the nation’s ramen fans, and this chain offers some of the best ramen in Osaka.
 The soy sauce that goes into the shoyu ramen is custom-made by a veteran maker, exclusively for this shop.

 Kin shoyu ramen: A light soy sauce flavor on a soup based in chicken and pork bones, conferring a gentle, then truly deep flavor.
 A popular classic of the establishment to be sure, but if you want even more of it, you can order the Dotonbori branch’s exclusive “GOLD SPECIAL.”
 It boasts an impressive four slices of large chashu, and a rich boiled egg that adds even more flavor.